 This Christmas’ theme is “Reimagine the Magic: A Festival of Lights”, in partnership with The Walt Disney Company Philippines.
 Expect hits from Frozen, classic Disney songs too.
 Of course, there’s also the familiar Filipino Christmas songs.

 If you take your friends and family here, after the show you can also dine with the many choices inside the Ayala Triangle or nearby establishments like Paseo De Roxas.

 Those living in Quezon City have something festive to look forward to this Friday.
 December 14 is the date of UP Diliman’s Lantern Parade.
 It will start at 5 PM, at the Academic Oval and the University Amphitheater.

 There’s a competition for the best lantern, and it will end with a mini-concert by vocal harmony act The Company.
-That’s one great way to enjoy a free and enjoyable time with family and friends.
+That’s one great way to enjoy

 3. World Bazaar Festival 2018

 One of Metro Manila’s Christmas Events staple is the World Bazaar Festival.
 Held at the World Trade Center in Pasay, it is now on its 18th year and will be bringing lots of food and shopping options for a cause.